SistemBasisData2023/LaRicetta/README.md

 This README describes the making of LaRicetta, an online cookbook with recipes made by the people for the people to implement and be inspired.

 ## Project overview
 This project was created as the final assignment of the 2022/2023 _Database Systems and Lab_ (ENCE604016) course for students in Computer Engineering major by Department of Electrical Engineering, Faculty of Engineering, University of Indonesia.
-The group that worked on the project, D4, consists of these student:
+The group that worked on the project, D4, consisted of these students:

 1. Alifya Zhafira Ananda
 2. Muhammad Rizky Utomo